Create a zero incident and zero waste Corbion

 Environmental, Health and Safety

-Corbion aims to create a safe and healthy workspace with the goal of having zero incidents because we believe no job is so important that it cannot be done safely and without adverse environmental impact.
+Corbion aims to create a safe and healthy workspace with the goal of having zero incidents because we believe no job is so important that it cannot be done safely and with minimal environmental impact.
 We therefore operate with the greatest care for safety, health, and the environment for our employees and the communities we engage with.
-Our activities are supported by a management system that includes policies, procedures, training, and feedback, which ascertain that we comply with laws and regulations applicable to our operations and act in accordance with our own corporate standards and codes.
-Corbion leadership and employees are committed to achieving a “zero incident culture.”
-Corbion fosters an open and transparent culture by encouraging all employees to report all near misses, events et cetera in order to continuously improve our safety and environmental performance.
+Our activities are supported by a management system that includes policies, procedures, training, and feedback, which ascertain that we comply with laws and regulations applicable to our operations and act in accordance with our company standards and codes.
+Corbion leadership and employees are committed to achieving a zero incident culture.
+Corbion fosters an open and transparent culture by encouraging all employees to report, amongst others, all near misses and events in order to continuously improve our safety and environmental performance.
+Our Environmental, Health, and Safety (EHS) framework clarifies the specific responsibilities of the local sites versus the global EHS platform.

 Greenhouse gas emissions